scala/docs.scala-lang/_overviews/collections-2.13/overview.md

 This behavior which is implemented everywhere in the collections libraries is called the _uniform return type principle_.

 Most of the classes in the collections hierarchy exist in three variants: root, mutable, and immutable.
-The only exception is the Buffer trait which only exists as a mutable collection.
+The only exception is the `Buffer` trait which only exists as a mutable collection.

 In the following, we will review these classes one by one.

-  [1]: /resources/images/tour/collections-diagram.svg
+  [1]: /resources/images/tour/collections-diagram-213.svg
-  [2]: /resources/images/tour/collections-immutable-diagram.svg
+  [2]: /resources/images/tour/collections-immutable-diagram-213.svg
-  [3]: /resources/images/tour/collections-mutable-diagram.svg
+  [3]: /resources/images/tour/collections-mutable-diagram-213.svg
   [4]: /resources/images/tour/collections-legend-diagram.svg